← Back to 史記

 𤅬 使

-In the third year, King Helu of Wu, together with Zixu and Bo Pi, led troops to attack Chu.
-They captured Shu and killed the two Wu princes who were fleeing generals.
-Guang planned to enter Ying, but General Sun Wu said: 'The people are tired.
-It is not yet possible.
-Wait for it.'
+In the third year, King Helu of Wu, together with Zixu and Bo Pi, led troops against Chu, captured Shu, and killed the two exiled Wu princes.
+Guang had planned to enter Ying, but General Sun Wu said: “The people are exhausted; it is not yet possible.
+Wait.”
 In the fourth year, they attacked Chu and took Liu and Xi.
-In the fifth year, they attacked Yue and defeated them.
-In the sixth year, Chu sent Zichang Nang Wa to attack Wu.
-They met and attacked them, greatly defeated the Chu army at Yuzhang, took Chu's Ju Chao, and returned.
+In the fifth year, they attacked Yue and defeated it.
+In the sixth year, Chu sent Zichang and Nang Wa to attack Wu.
+Wu met them and struck back, defeating the Chu army badly at Yuzhang, capturing Juchao from Chu, and returning.

 27